Lessons In Courage: A Policing Career And Facing Fear

 In policing, there are things you can control and things you can’t.
 You can control your actions, your training, and your mindset.
 But you can’t control how someone else will react, what’s behind a closed door, or whether every decision will go exactly to plan.

 I learned that wasting energy on what’s out of your hands only leads to frustration.
 The same applies to leadership.
 Focus on what you can influence, strategy, mindset, and ability to inspire others.
 Let go of the rest.
-This shift in focus can turn fear into clarity.
+This shift in focus can turn fear into clarity, and it’s close to the same ground covered in what policing taught me about resilience.

 5. Your Team is Everything